zyr3x/opengeminiai-studio/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python Version](https://img.shields.io/badge/python-3.12-blue.svg)](https://www.python.org/downloads/release/python-3120/)

-A simple, efficient Python proxy that allows you to use Google's Gemini API with clients and tools designed for the OpenAI API.
-Bridge the gap and use your favorite OpenAI-native applications with the power of Gemini models.
+An advanced, lightweight proxy that enables seamless integration of Google's Gemini API with any client or tool built for the OpenAI API.
+Bridge the gap and empower your favorite OpenAI-native applications with the cutting-edge capabilities of Gemini models.

 This proxy includes a web interface for easy configuration, chat, and management of MCP (Multi-Tool Communication Protocol) tools for advanced function calling.